rjrodger/nid/README.md

    * '\x63\x75\x6E\x74'
    * '\x6E\x69\x67\x67\x65\x72'

+Feel free to submit more!
 Pull requests to "optimise" this list will not be accepted :)

-Quick example:
+### Quick example

 ```JavaScript
 var nid = require('nid')